 GNCC honored my dad at their 2022 Awards Banquet with a teardrop award and a very nice speech about him.
 It was very unexpected - mostly because Dad and I hadn’t been to that many GNCC events in recent years (until 2021).
 But they “get it” and I’ll always be thankful to them for thinking about him.

-The Missouri Hare Scrambles Championship created a new traveling trophy that is carried around by their reigning champion.
-It is now the “Frank Leivan Traveling Trophy” and they handed down the old one to my family.
+The Missouri Hare Scrambles Championship series created a new traveling trophy that is carried around by their reigning champion.
+It is now properly named the “Frank Leivan Traveling Trophy” and they handed down the old one to my family.
 Thankful to the group for realizing what Dad did for off-road racing in Missouri.

 Muhammad Ali